Lake-Tuggeranong-College/Holocron/_sharedContent/softwareDevFundamentals/Theory.md

 A loop structure allows us to code a block of code which will execute any number of times, including zero.

-> [!info] Loops, similar to decisions, rely heavily on [[Software Development Fundamentals Course Theory d7b47926fb2a42dc85c32b286f178735.md|conditions]] as part of their structure.
+> [!info] Loops, similar to decisions, rely heavily on  as part of their structure.

 There are a number of general loop structures that are available in (almost) all languages.